popiang/natours/notes.md

 	- create the message, append the error messages using join('. )
 	- return a new AppError with the message and a status code

+# 122 - Errors Outside Express - Unhandled Rejections

+- this is errors coming from mongodb, such as incorrect database password
+- handle it in the server.js file
+- create event listener for 'unhandledRejection'
+	- listen using process.on
+	- console.log error message properly
+	- close the server
+	- exit the process